FAQ's about Rajam Roose, owner of Grow Your Massage Business

 To get an idea of your business really is on the 1st page of Google, go to: https://moz.com/explorer and type in "massage therapy (your city)" and it will show you the top 10 results.

-Or, if you have Google Search Console, you can look there to see where your business really stands.
+Or, if you have Google Search Console, you can look there to see how your web pages are truly ranking.

 If you do the work and are an active participant in the process, then you are likely to be successful at what you are trying to accomplish.
 I can guide you along the path to help you meet your goals, but it will take a bit of work on your part.